nclarius/Moode-group-assignment-administration/README.md

 # Usage

-Instructions and program output are currently only in German.
+Instructions and program output are currently German.
 If you are interested in an English translation, please contact me.